DrStef/DrStef/README.md

 - 🔭 I’m currently working on advanced projects in ML & DL.
 - 🌱 I’m currently learning Tensorflow
-- 👯 I’m looking to collaborate on Digital Signal Processing, Machine Learing, Deep Learning
+- 👯 I’m looking to collaborate on Digital Signal Processing, Machine Learning, Deep Learning
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: stephane.dedieu@bloo-audio.com